 The Council provides advice to the Minister for Environment on the environmental management of Cockburn Sound, in particular the protection and maintenance of water quality and associated environmental values of the Cockburn Sound marine area.

 The Council facilitates and coordinates stakeholder and community input into the environmental management of Cockburn Sound.
-The Council's members include representatives from the community, conservation and recreation groups, industry and Local, State and Federal Government agencies.
+The Council's members include representatives from the community, conservation and recreation groups, industry and local, State and Australian Government agencies.
 You can view a list of the Council members and the terms of reference below or in the document collection.

 Council-supported research projects